 - Learn how to build and maintain healthy relationships

-- Find fulfillment in contributing to your community
+- Find fulfillment in contributing to a community

 - Remain curious

-- Learn to understand and appreciate your feelings
+- Learn to understand and appreciate feelings and emotions

 - Value other people’s feelings